Skip to main content

 }

-You should now be able to interact with Goose directly in Zed.
-Your ACP sessions use the same extensions that are enabled in your Goose configuration, and your tools (Developer, Computer Controller, etc.) work the same way as in regular Goose sessions.
+You should now be able to interact with goose directly in Zed.
+Your ACP sessions use the same extensions that are enabled in your goose configuration, and your tools (Developer, Computer Controller, etc.) work the same way as in regular goose sessions.

-3. Start Using Goose in Zed
+3. Start Using goose in Zed

 1. Open the Agent Panel: Click the sparkles agent icon in Zed's status bar